Manu343726/biicode-posts/glfwcpluspluscom/post.md

 };
 ```

 As I said previously, our app class is actually a singleton.
-The `glfw_app_manager` class is which really manages it.
+The `glfw_app_manager` class is the one managing it.
 Stores the current app instance, registers our bridges as callbacks, and then calls our app functions on them.

 Finally, put a bit of dressing to our little framework by writing a function template to easy instance glfw applications: